 A Schnyder wood of a simple triangulation is an edge-coloring into $3$ colors, along with an orientation of all internal edges, such that the following properties are satisfied: \begin{itemize} \item for each $i \in \{0,1,2\}$, the set of $i$-colored edges forms a spanning tree $T_i$, rooted and oriented towards $v_i$; \item if, for $i \in \{0,1,2\}$, an $i$-tail (resp. $i$-head) with respect to a vertex denotes an edge colored by $i$ oriented away from (resp. toward) this vertex, then in clockwise order around any internal vertex, there are: one $0$-tail, some $1$-heads, one $2$-tail, some $0$-heads, one $1$-tail, some $2$-heads. \end{itemize}

 Schnyder woods are in bijective correspondence with several combinatorial families.
-A pair $P,Q$ of Dyck paths of length $2n$ (both starting at $(0,0)$ and ending at $(2n,0)$) is called \emph{non-crossing} if for each $0\leq i\leq 2n$, the height of $P$ at abscissa $i$ is at most the height of $Q$ at abscissa $i$.
+A pair $P,Q$ of Dyck paths of length $2n$ (both starting at $(0,0)$ and ending at $(2n,0)$) is called \emph{non-crossing} if for each $0\leq i\leq 2n$, the height of $Q$ after $i$ steps is at most the height of $P$ after $i$ steps.

 \begin{theorem}[Bonichon~\cite{Boni05}] Non-crossing pairs of Dyck paths of length~$2n$ are in bijection with Schnyder woods of size $n$. \end{theorem} Theorem~\ref{thm:BeBo} was first proved by Bonichon in \cite{Boni05}.
 Bernardi and Bonichon improved the description of this bijection a few years later~\cite{BeBo09}.
 It is the latter form that we use here.
-We give a quick description of the map~$\Psi$ from Schnyder woods to pairs of non-crossing Dyck paths.
-See the bottom-right part of Figure \ref{fig:exSWOsc} for an example of the bijection.
+We give a quick description of the map~$\Psi$ from Schnyder woods to pairs of non-crossing Dyck paths -- see (c) and (d) from Figure \ref{fig:exSWOsc} for an example of the bijection.